 Day 2: Saturday 23 April – Tresco and the Abbey Gardens

-Tresco is the second largest island, and benefits from two main water bodies, the Great and Abbey Pools.
-Both attract wildfowl and other wetland birds while the surrounding trees and moorland can be good for land birds.
+Tresco is the second largest island and benefits from two main water bodies, the Great and Abbey Pools.
+Both attract wildfowl and other wetland birds, while the surrounding trees and moorland can be good for passerines.
 As part of our day here, we include a visit to the world-famous Abbey Gardens.
 The seventeen acre site, established by the island's nineteenth century owner Augustus Smith, is now home to over 20,000 exotic plants, many of which will be beginning to bloom at the time of our visit due to the mild climate.
 The fantastic Valhalla Museum features figureheads from nineteenth century merchant sailing vessels and early steamships wrecked around the treacherous coast.
 There will be time for birding too, some of the longest and finest beaches are on Tresco and waders present might include Sanderling, Dunlin, Turnstone, Greenshank and Whimbrel plus feeding Little Egret and Mediterranean Gull.
 If time allows, we venture to Castle Down at the north of the island where Merlin and Peregrine may be hunting, and Golden Plover, Wheatear, Stonechat, pipits and wagtails may be found on moorland between two ruined castles.

 Day 3: Sunday 24 April – St Agnes

 The southernmost of the populated isles and location of the former Bird Observatory, a third of St Agnes is designated as ‘Site of Special Scientific Interest (SSSI)’.
 A great place to explore for birds, contributing a number of British 'firsts', we enjoy a pleasant amble around the island which is small enough to be covered on a day trip.
 Forests of yellow Gorse on Wingletang and Castella Downs are a sight to behold and many a Hoopoe or Wryneck has been found here over the years, while Periglis and Porthkillier beaches can be good for waders, wagtails and Rock Pipit.
-The Scillonian climate is quite Mediterranean, and the network of flower fields, each shielded by Pittosporum hedgerows are a great refuge for migrant birds.
+The Scillonian climate is much like the Mediterranean, and the network of flower fields, each shielded by Pittosporum hedgerows are a great refuge for migrant birds.
 At low tide the island of Gugh may be accessed by a sandbar tombolo and we may consider a walk here, though ensuring we have enough time to sample the local St Agnes Ice Cream!

 Day 4: Monday 25 April – Annet boat trip and St Mary's